Gary-Moore/pds-business-website/README.md

 A responsive website to show business in the Main Chamber of the House of Commons.

-This is an asp.net core application, hosted on Azure within a linux container.
+This is an asp.net core application, hosted on Azure within a docker container.

 ### Application link